FrankSzendzielarz/AlgorandVisualStudio/README.md

 New optimisers will be added over time, as part of this project or if supplied by the community.

-### Debugger

-A complete debugger for TEAL will be offered.

 ### Formal Analysis